-Not everybody fits in as TOP 10, so I have added an honorable mention category with the best AYCE (All You Can Eat) to the best kaiten (revolving) sushi.
+Not everybody fits in a TOP 10 for nigiri sushi, so I added an honorable mention category with the best AYCE (All You Can Eat) to the best kaiten (revolving) sushi in Denver list.

 Honorable Mentions by Category

-- Must Visit (at Least Once): Sushi Den and Izakaya Den
+- Must Visit at Least Once: Sushi Den and Izakaya Den (Denver).

 - Best for Large Parties: Sushi Den, Izakaya Den, and Domo (Denver).

 - Best Value: Sushi Katsu (Aurora, Lakewood, and Greenwood Village).